StarTitan2004/Celebal_Internship/Assignment 6/README.md

 Spotify Clone

 Welcome to the Spotify Clone project!
 This repository showcases a sleek and responsive clone of Spotify, built using React and Tailwind CSS.
 It replicates Spotify's user-friendly interface and offers a dynamic and responsive design experience.
-This Spotify clone was build under CSI 25 Smmer Internship program, this is the assignment for week 6 and 7.
+This Spotify clone was build under CSI 25 Smmer Internship program, this is the assignment for week 6.

 Features=>
 🎨 Modern UI: Inspired by Spotify's design, built for an immersive user experience.